codehz/mcpeserver/README.md

 chmod +x  mcpeserver
-./mcpeserver download # download the core binary for minecraft server ./mcpeserver unpack -apk XXX.apk # unpack assets from minecraft x86 apk ./mcpeserver run # running!
+./mcpeserver download # download the core binary for minecraft server ./mcpeserver unpack -apk XXX.apk # unpack assets from minecraft x86 apk ./mcpeserver run # run the server!
 ```

-Before actually running the server, you might want to edit the server configuration file first.
+You might want to edit the server configuration file before actually running the server.

 Server configuration file is located in /games/server.properties for release versions, or /default.cfg for pre-release versions.